lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 pbr <- pbr[,-1]
 ```

 The command `read.csv()` reads the file and assigns it to an object.
-Then, we transform the first column of the base to data format.
+Then, we transform the first column of the base to date format.
 Next, we use the command `xts()` to transform the base  from `dataframe` type to `xts`.
 Lastly, we remove the first column (date), since now the price lines are already indexed by day.

 ### Prices Visualization